 Sugars and bacteria can build up on dentures, allowing for candida to thrive and overpower the good bacteria in the mouth, especially if the person has taken too any antibiotics in the past or has a diet high in sugar and refined carbohydrates.
 It is important that people with dentures take good care of them — cleaning them properly every day.

 Unsweetened Cranberry Juice

 Fermented vegetables strengthen the immune system and boost microflora in the body.
-Kimchi, pickles and sauerkraut provide the body with probiotics and help to restore the balance of bacteria in the mouth and body.
-Regular consumption of fermented vegetables also improves the immune system.
+Kimchi, pickles and sauerkraut provide the body with probiotics and help restore the balance of bacteria in the mouth and body.

-4. Warm Starchy Vegetables
+Warm, Starchy Vegetables

 Vegetables like sweet potatoes, yams, peas, mung beans, lentils, kidney beans, butternut squash, carrots and beets are able to support the spleen in clearing candida from the body.

-Adding cultured dairy and probiotic foods to your diet, like goat milk kefir and probiotic yogurt, can effectively kill the candida in the body by boosting probiotics and helping to restore the balance of bacteria.
+Adding cultured dairy and probiotic foods to your diet, like goat milk kefir and probiotic yogurt, can effectively kill the candida in the body by boosting probiotics and helping restore the balance of bacteria.

-Coconut oil has antimicrobial properties and the combination of lauric acid and caprylic acid found in coconut oil kills off harmful candida through ingestion and topical application.
+Coconut oil has antimicrobial properties, and the combination of lauric acid and caprylic acid found in coconut oil kills off harmful candida through ingestion and topical application.
 A 2007 study published in the Journal of Medicinal Food found that coconut oil was active against species of candida at 100 percent concentration compared to fluconazole, a common antifungal medication prescribed to patients with candida overgrowth.
-(12)

 Coconut oil pulling is one of the best ways to promote a healthy mouth.
 According to the Indian Journal of Dental Research, oil pulling detoxifies the oral cavity and creates a clean, antiseptic environment.
-(13)

 Foods to Avoid

-Processed and refined, sugary foods create the acidic environment that candida and other diseases need to survive.
+Processed and refined, sugary foods create the environment that candida and other diseases need to survive.
 Even fruit and natural sugars, like honey and maple syrup, should only be eaten in small amounts.

 A study published in the Journal of Reproductive Medicine found that eliminating excessive use of sugary foods brought about a dramatic reduction in the incidence and severity of candida overgrowth.
 The study involving 100 women was undertaken in an attempt to gain insight about the role of dietary sugar ingestion in the pathogenesis of this type of infection.
-(14)

 Alcohol is another substance to avoid in order to treat or prevent oral thrush.
 Alcohol weakens the immune system and allows for the growth of candida.

-- Colloidal Silver — This beneficial alkaline and antiviral agent will support and strengthen the immune system.
-Take 1–2 tablespoons daily to fight infections.
+- Colloidal Silver — This beneficial alkaline and antiviral agent supports and strengthens the immune system in the fight against candida overgrowth.
+Take one to two tablespoons daily to fight infections.

 - Myrrh — Myrrh oil kills a variety of parasites and fungi, including candida.
 A 2012 study found that a combination of sodium fluoride present in toothpaste and herbal components such as myrrh, sage and chamomile exhibited antifungal activity, stimulated immune response and reduced inflammation.
 The herbal toothpaste effectively controlled candida in the mouth.
-(20)

 Because of the plaque and sugars that build up on dentures, it is important that they are cleaned thoroughly and properly.
-Leave dentures out of the mouth while sleeping; this gives the mucosa, the mucous membranes in the mouth, a chance to recover.
+Leave dentures out of the mouth while sleeping.
+This gives the mucosa, the mucous membranes in the mouth, a chance to recover.

-To make pau d’arco tea, put two cups of bark into four cups of boiling water and let it sit for 20 minutes.
-Then remove the heat and let it cool for at least an hour.
-Strain the water and drink small portions throughout the day.
+To make pau d’arco tea, put two cups of bark into four cups of boiling water, and let it sit for 20 minutes.
+Then remove the heat, and let it cool for at least an hour.
+Strain the water, and drink small portions throughout the day.

 - An overgrowth of the Candida albicans yeast causes oral thrush.